I. MEMBERSHIP OF THE MERCER STAFF COUNCIL

 A. ELECTED AND APPOINTED POSITIONS

-1. The elected officers of the Council are the Chair, Chair Elect and Secretary.
+1. The elected officers of the Council are the Chair, Chair Elect, Secretary, and Communication Specialist.

 2. The Coordinator of Ad Hoc Committees is appointed by the Chair.